 2008-2016: Noatikl Music Engine (NME) and Partikl Sound Engine (PSE)

 At Intermorphic, we started with the Noatikl Music Engine (NME) and Partikl Sound Engine (PSE) that were at the heart of Noatikl 3, Mixtikl 7, Wotja 3 and Tiklbox 1.
-The NME is a clean room build engine that leveraged the 15+ man years of experience we gained from developing the SKME, and the PSE leveraged our experience developing the SKSE and also the mobile audio work we did at Tao.
-Note that the Noatikl Music Engine is NOT the SSEYO Koan Music Engine, but is very like it and can open Koan files created with any version of Koan Pro (i.e. right back to 1992) or Koan X - which means you haven't lost your old work.
+The NME was a clean room build engine that leveraged the 15+ man years of experience we gained from developing the SKME, and the PSE leveraged our experience developing the SKSE and also the mobile audio work we did at Tao.
+Note that the Noatikl Music Engine was NOT the SSEYO Koan Music Engine, but was very like it and could open Koan files created with any version of Koan Pro (i.e. right back to 1992) or Koan X - which means you haven't lost your old work.
 See the FAQ below.

 2017: Intermorphic Music Engine (IME) and Intermorphic Sound Engine (ISE)